Blockchains are terrible for the planet. It’s a sad fact as it’s a promising technology but it’s true.

-There’s no point in freeing ourselves from the clutches of blue blood financial institutions if the only environment we have to enjoy our freedom in is a submerged, roasting wasteland full of screams.
+Most sane people would agree there’s no point in freeing ourselves from the clutches of blue blood financial institutions if the only environment we have to enjoy our freedom in is a submerged, roasting wasteland full of screams.

-This is an ingenious solution to the problem, and if we knew who invented Bitcoin, I’d give them props (my money is on Da Vinci, that guy is everywhere).
+Proof-of-work is an ingenious solution to this problem, and if we knew who invented Bitcoin, I’d give them props (my money is on Da Vinci, that guy is everywhere).
 The only problem is that as Bitcoin has exploded and various other projects were spun off from its open source code, the amount of energy expended in trying to solve these puzzles has exceeded the overall carbon emissions of a small country.

 If Bitcoin and cryptocurrencies like it want to become the currency of the future, it’s in everyone's interests to make sure there actually is a future at all.